amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 npm set init.author.url "example.com"
 ```

-### What is Karabiner-Elements?
+### Optional: Karabiner-Elements to remap function keys

+> No longer using Karabiner-Elements as I gave up my Macbook Air

-When I bought Macbook Air M1, it had function keys (that got me excited), but I don't understand why Apple decided to replace function keys that would allow me to control Keyboard Brightness?!
+When I bought Macbook Air M1, it had function keys (that got me excited), but I don't understand why Apple decided to replace function keys that would allow me to control Keyboard Brightness!
 And moreover, replace it with "Do Not Disturb".

-Why?
-That got me confused 🤷
+_Why?
+That got me confused 🤷_

 I found this tool called [karabiner Elements](https://karabiner-elements.pqrs.org/) that can be installed as a brew formula: